doctrine/shards/docs/sharding.rst

 uses a single transaction during the flush-operation this means that you can only ever use one ``EntityManager`` with data from a single shard.

-The second API is the "fan-out" API.
+The second API is the "fan-out" query API.
 This allows you to execute queries against ALL shards.
 The order of the results of this operation is undefined, that means your query has to return the data in a way that works for the application, or you have to sort the data in the application.